edouarde1/Yoga-Pose-Classification/README.md

 - urllib3 1.26.7

 ## Setup

+**Important: This version is compatible both on Windows and MacOS systems.
+Please note that this version has reduced performance due to Openpose integration on MacOS computers.
+If you are using a Windows computer is it highly recommended that you download this repo from the ‘window only’ branch **
 1. Before you get started, please ensure you have Python 3.7, PIP, and the modules listed above installed.

 2. Download and Prepare OpenPose